Benefits of SERV insurance

-SERV insures Swiss exports against Glossarypolitical risks and Glossarydel credere risk (economic risk).
+SERV insures Swiss exports against political risks and del credere risk (commercial risk).
 In other words, we give you, the exporter, the security of knowing that you will be paid for your goods and services.
 Moreover, our insurance and guarantees help you finance your export transactions and conserve your company's cash.
 We also advise you on key issues during transactions, including contract drafting.

 How does SERV insurance benefit me?

 - Security: SERV protects your company from default and reassures you that you will be paid for risky export orders.
 We insure exports that are not covered by private export credit insurers.

 - Easier financing: If you have SERV insurance, banks will be more inclined to grant much-needed loans or guarantees for your exports.
 It is also easier to assign claims to your bank.
 That way, you can offer customers excellent financing terms and still receive your money immediately.

 - Liquidity: If you take out SERV insurance, banks can give your company loans or guarantees without applying the full amount toward your credit limit.
 You can conserve cash and maintain the funds needed to accept new export orders.

 - Advice: Our staff has a wealth of experience analysing country, bank and company risks and processing export transactions.
 They can be particularly helpful for exporters who are entering a new market or doing business with a new customer.